AndrewWPhillips/andrewwphillips.github.io/_posts/2023-09-10-compiler_directive.md

 ...
 ```

-Note that you can verify the `//go:debug` directives that were used when a program was built using `go list` like this:
+Note that you can verify the `//go:debug` directives in effect using `go list` like this:

 ```shell
 {% raw %}